 Hydro One's transmission business owns, operates and maintains Hydro One's transmission system, which accounts for approximately 98% of Ontario's transmission capacity based on revenue approved by the Ontario Energy Board (OEB).
-As at December 31, 2021, the Company's transmission business consists of the transmission system operated by its subsidiaries, Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
+As at December 31, 2021, the Company's transmission business consists of the transmission system operated by subsidiaries of Hydro One Inc. (a wholly owned subsidiary of the Company), Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
 Marie LP (HOSSM), as well as an approximately 66% interest in B2M Limited Partnership (B2M LP), a limited partnership between Hydro One and the Saugeen Ojibway Nation (SON), and an approximately 55% interest in Niagara Reinforcement Limited Partnership (NRLP), a limited partnership between Hydro One and Six Nations of the Grand River Development Corporation and the Mississaugas of the Credit First Nation (collectively, the First Nations Partners).
 The Company's transmission business is rate-regulated and earns revenues mainly by charging transmission rates that are approved by the OEB.

-As at and for the year ended December 31 2021 2020 Electricity transmitted (MWh) 133,844,210 132,225,424 Transmission lines spanning the province (circuit-kilometres) 30,023 30,093 Rate base (millions of dollars) 13,745 13,185 Capital investments (millions of dollars) 1,320 1,157 Assets placed in-service (millions of dollars) 1,008 948
+As at and for the year ended December 31 2021 2020 Electricity transmitted 1 (MWh) 133,844,210 132,225,424 Transmission lines spanning the province (circuit-kilometres) 30,023 30,093 Rate base (millions of dollars) 13,745 13,185 Capital investments (millions of dollars) 1,320 1,157 Assets placed in-service (millions of dollars) 1,008 948

-Electricity transmitted represents total electricity transmitted in Ontario by all transmitters.
+1 Electricity transmitted represents total electricity transmitted in Ontario by all transmitters.